 eAudio - 2017

 "We've all been desperate to learn what heavy use of social media does to adolescents.
 Now, thanks to Twenge's careful analysis, we know: It is making them lonely, anxious, and fragile—especially our girls.
-If you are a parent, teacher, or employer, you must read this fascinating book."—Jonathan Haidt, author of The Anxious Generation Born after 1995, they grew up with cell phones, had an Instagram page before high school, and cannot remember a time before the Internet.
-They are iGen.
-Now, here is crucial reading to understand how these children, teens, and young adults are vastly different from their millennial predecessors, and from any other generation.With generational divides wider than ever, parents, educators,... and employers have an urgent need to understand today's rising generation of teens and young adults.
-Born in the mid-1990s up to the mid-2000s, iGen is the first generation to spend their entire adolescence...
+If you are a parent, teacher, or employer, you must read this fascinating book."—Jonathan Haidt, author of The Anxious Generation Born after 1995, the smartphone generation grew up with cell phones, had an Instagram page before high school, and cannot remember a time before the Internet.
+They are iGen, and this essential book reveals how these teens and young adults differ from millennials and every other generation in their mental health, social behaviors, and attitudes toward politics and religion.With generati...onal divides wider than ever, parents, educators, and employers have an urgent need to understand today's rising generation of teens and young adults.
+Born in the mid-1990s up to the mid-2000s, iGen is the...

 - Subjects